TheGoldLab/IB-dev-env/README.md

 - VS Code installed on your computer
     - VS Code Dev Containers extension
 - Docker Desktop installed on your computer
-- Git installed on your computer
+- Git installed  and set up on your computer

 ## Workflow
 1. Open your project folder (containing the files within this repo) in VS Code